RodrigoEliasP/RodrigoEliasP/README.md

 [The healthy gamer](https://www.youtube.com/@HealthyGamerGG)

-20/10/2025 - Actually it was a Meltdownm, just discovered I have autism
+20/10/2025 - Actually it was a Meltdown, just discovered I have autism
 </p>